MatMiraglio/SolsticeApi/README.md

 3. Launch the application with Ctrl + F5.
 4. Test the http requests.

-How to consume this API:
+How to consume this API (see as raw):

 Type of Request:    URL:                                                Effect:
 GET                 http://localhost:#####/api/contact                  Returns all Contacts